themefisher/restaurant-hugo/README.md

 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the resturent Template.
-Please Search [existing issues](https://github.com/themefisher/resturent-hugo/issues).
+We use GitHub Issues as the official bug tracker for the restaurant Template.
+Please Search [existing issues](https://github.com/themefisher/restaurant-hugo/issues).
 It’s possible someone has already reported the same problem.
-If your problem or idea is not addressed yet, [open a new issue](https://github.com/themefisher/resturent-hugo/issues)
+If your problem or idea is not addressed yet, [open a new issue](https://github.com/themefisher/restaurant-hugo/issues)

 ## Technical Support or Questions